How Some Wedding Venues Aren’t All the Meets the Eye

 Many equestrian facilities have horses owned by other people.
 Folks that live in town and keep their horse at a boarding facility.
 Parent’s bringing out their kids to muck the stalls (pick up the poop), or feed their horses.
 Trucks with horse trailers to move horses horse shows or other locations.
 And all of this activity is unrestricted – they are paying to have their horses there, so they are free to come and go.
 In one case, a little girl was taking lessons with her horse in the arena, which hadn’t been watered.
 So when the breeze changed, all the dust being created wafted over the guests as they ate.

 Flower gardens can be beautiful during flower season.
 These outdoor venues offer great photo opportunities.
-Although they can have some of the same insect, insecticide and compost issues at vineyards, they offer a beautiful backdrop for photos.
+Although they can have some of the same insect, insecticide and compost issues at vineyards, they offer a beautiful photo backdrop.

 However, with flowers, you get pollen in large quantities.
 Enough that it can trigger asthma attacks in some people.
 So think about your guest list and any medical issues they may have before booking a flower garden wedding venue.